Pardons And Expungements Can Give You A Fresh Start

 Since the Board of Pardons will consider all criminal charges, and not just one isolated charge, applicants for expungement should make sure that all of their dates are organized properly.
 This will maximize the chances that their expungement will be granted.

 In order to start the expungement process, applicants must fill out a Criminal History Request for a Pardon and submit it to the State Police Bureau of Identification along with an application fee and a copy of their fingerprint card.
-Applicants who have had a criminal conviction within the last 10 years or has been on probation during that time must also submit a copy of the police report and a letter stating that their probation period has been discharged.
+Applicants who have had a criminal conviction within the last 10 years or have been on probation during that time must also submit a copy of the police report and a letter stating that their probation period has been discharged.

 There are several other documents that applicants should include with their pardon request, including a copy of the driver’s license and any resumes, certificates or letters that people would like to have considered in their expungement case.

-The expungement process in Connecticut can be extremely complicated and overwhelming for people who are navigating the legal system on their own.
+The expungement process can be extremely complicated and overwhelming for people who are navigating the legal system on their own.
 It may be beneficial to partner with a knowledgeable attorney who understands how to fill out an expungement application properly and can walk you through the process to ensure no mistakes are made.